 - Change a GUID Partition Table Disk into a Master Boot Record Disk

-Is it possible to make a sector-by-sector copy of a GPT disk?
+Do not make a sector-by-sector copy of a GPT disk

-Is there any way to copy a whole GPT disk using the OPK imaging tools?
+Copying a whole GPT disk using the OPK imaging tools

 If an application has recorded any Disk or Partition GUIDs it may break.
 Any applications, drivers, utilities, or firmware implementations supplied by system manufacturers or application vendors that rely on GUIDs should be capable of handling GUIDs that change from the OPK initialization values to those generated by the operating system.